 The implications of the Pushard case are hard to gauge.
 It seems unlikely that the Maine Legislature meant to deny job protection to those who complain about unsafe conditions or illegal practices whenever those things are already known to some members of management.
 On the other hand, in situations like the one in Pushard, where a problem truly is public knowledge, the protection of the MWPA arguably should not extend to every employee who echoes what others have said.
 The Law Court seems to have understood that the facts of the Pushard case were fairly unusual, and therefore tried to limit the reach of its holding.
 The Court expressly observed that it had "no occasion here to articulate a comprehensive standard for what qualifies as a protected report."
 In particular, the Court "decline[d] to adopt an 'initial reporter' rule for WPA cases, as urged by Riverview."
 Therefore, it remains to be seen how momentous the decision will be.
-At the very least, however, we can be sure that in cases to come, there will be litigation over the question of when pre-existing awareness of an unsafe condition or an illegal practice makes an employee a "complainer," who can be disciplined for commenting on those conditions and practices, rather than a statutorily-protected "reporter."
+At the very least, however, we can be sure that in cases to come, there will be litigation over the question of when pre-existing awareness of an unsafe conditions or an illegal practices, rather than a statutorily-protected "reporter."